suhay/zygote-cart/README.md

 - Split out stylesheet
 - Make sure cart is still visible on all browser heights
 - Focus on inputs on step change
+- Dropdown for shipping state
+- Dropdown for payment Month
+- Dropdown for payment year